 Customize & Extend

 - Actions Reference

 - Rest API Reference

 FAQ & Feedback

 - Ensure you have the latest versions of all extensions and themes.
-Go to WooCommerce > System Status and review the plugin versions and important information that may require attention.
+Go to WooCommerce > System Status to check for plugin updates and other important information that may require your attention.

 - Rule out a theme conflict.
 Activate Storefront, or a default WordPress theme such as Twenty Fourteen and check if the issue still occurs.
 If it doesn’t, please contact your theme author(s).